AlibabaCloudDocs/cbwp/intl.en-US/API Reference/EIP bandwidth plan/AddCommonBandwidthPackageIp.md

 ## Description

-Take note of the following limits before you call this operation:
+When you call this operation, take note of the following limits:

--   Only pay-as-you-go EIPs can be added.
+-   Only a pay-as-you-go EIP can be added.
--   The EIPs and the EIP bandwidth plan must be deployed in the same region.
+-   The EIP and the EIP bandwidth plan belong to the same region.

 ## Debugging